-Self-Screening Questions

-- 1. Do you have any of the following symptoms:

-- New or worsening cough

-- Shortness of breath/difficulty breathing

-- Fever over 38 degrees Celsius

-- Sore throat

-- Difficulty swallowing

-- Changes to sense of taste or smell

-- Nausea/vomiting, diarrhea, abdominal pain

-- Runny nose, or nasal congestion (not caused by seasonal allergies)

-- 2. Have you travelled outside of Canada within the last 14 days from the date of entry to the building;

-- 3. Do you care for or have you been in close contact with an individual with confirmed COVID-19 or COVID-19 like symptoms within the last 14 days (fever, new cough, runny nose, difficulty breathing)
+Self-Screening Questions 1.
+Do you have any of the following symptoms: New or worsening cough Shortness of breath/difficulty breathing Fever over 38 degrees Celsius Sore throat Difficulty swallowing Changes to sense of taste or smell Nausea/vomiting, diarrhea, abdominal pain Runny nose, or nasal congestion (not caused by seasonal allergies) If you answer NO to all three questions, proceed with reporting to school.
+If you answer YES to any of the 3 questions, students/parents must contact their primary health care provider, local public health, or Telehealth to discuss their symptoms and/or exposure and seek advice on testing.
+Next, please call the school directly to report all suspected 2.
+Have you travelled outside of Canada within the last 14 days from the date of entry to the building; and/or confirmed cases of Covid 19.
+3. Do you care for or have you been in close contact with an individual with confirmed COVID-19 or COVID-19 like symptoms within the last 14 days (fever, new cough, runny nose, difficulty breathing)